yanidiprima/nisum-prj/README.md

 ![](https://img.shields.io/badge/jwt-✓-blue.svg)
 ![](https://img.shields.io/badge/openapi_3-✓-blue.svg)

-# Resum
+# Description

-Service for the registration, deletion and consultation of users using tokens for the security of the application
+Service for the registration, delete and search of users using tokens for the security of the application

 # Diagram Solution